tetondan/SpotiFynd/README.md

 # Spotifynd

-A collaborative platform for friends to collaboratively plan trip itineraries.
+A collaborative platform for friends to plan trip itineraries.

 1. npm install
 2. bower install